stefl/layer-js-sampleapps/README.md

 var ConversationView = LayerUIWidgets.Conversation;
 ```

-After initializing the UI Framework, generate the Backbone views so that they can be instantiated and used.
+After initializing the UI Framework, the adatpor generates the Backbone views so that they can be instantiated and used.

 ## Authentication